Brooklyn Bushwicks

 The great black stars, Josh Gibson, Cool Papa Bell and many others often opposed the Bushwicks.
 The team appeared on New York City television and on radio as well.
 The team's picture appeared in three different Spalding Guides.
-A book on the Bushwicks by Thomas Barthel entitled, "Baseball's Peerless Semipros: The Brooklyn Bushwicks of Dexter Park," was published in 2009.
+A book on the Bushwicks by Thomas Barthel titled, "Baseball's Peerless Semipros: The Brooklyn Bushwicks of Dexter Park," was published in 2009.